lsegal/yardoc.org/site/guides/extending-yard/writing-handlers.md

 ## The Two Handler APIs (1.8 and 1.9)

 YARD had adopted Ruby 1.9 as its main support platform very early on as a long-term investment into the future of Ruby's ecosystem.
-The main As more and more users are migrating to 1.9, this investment is paying off.
-YARD designed
+As more and more users are migrating to 1.9, this investment is paying off.

 However, 1.8 usage is still widespread, and YARD still maintains support for Ruby versions back to 1.8.6.
 Therefore, the old handler syntax (which was used in YARD 0.2.x) is still available under the "Legacy" namespace (specifically, whenever you see a class name under `Handlers::Ruby`, you can find the 1.8 equivalent class in `Handlers::Ruby::Legacy`).
 We will see a few of the differences between these APIs later in this guide.

 ## A Hello World Handler

-The most basic handler is implemented by inheriting from the [YARD::Handlers::Ruby::Base](http://yardoc.org/docs/yard/YARD/Handlers/Ruby/Base) class.
+The most basic handler is implemented by inheriting from the [YARD::Handlers::Ruby::Base](http://rubydoc.info/docs/yard/YARD/Handlers/Ruby/Base) class.
 By subclassing, our handler is immediately registered and is checked whenever a statement is parsed.
 The following is the most basic handler.

     class MyHandler < YARD::Handlers::Ruby::Base
       handles :class